 Schools sometimes receive conflicting instructions from separated or divorced parents about contact with their child.
 Schools and teachers have a duty of care for the safety and wellbeing of the child in their care.

 If a parent or other family member that the child does not normally live with arrives at school to contact the child or to take the child home, the senior staff must look at the copy of the court order.
 They may also contact the parent with whom the child normally resides, and seek their advice whether it is appropriate to release the child to the other parent.
 If the residing parent cannot be contacted, the school may contact the Family Court or the Federal Circuit Court to check whether there is a court order restricting the non-residing parent’s contact with the child.

-A school, as a matter of course, should ask for a copy of any court orders or parenting plan for a child at the time of the child’s enrolment in the school.
+A school should ask for a copy of any court orders or parenting plan for a child at the time of the child’s enrolment in the school.
 A copy of such orders should be kept in the school records in case one parent arrives at school and asks for the child to be taken home, to the doctor, on an outing or any such activity.
 A school can refuse to allow contact with a parent if it is contrary to the court orders.

 Separated parents are jointly responsible for the care, welfare and development of their child.
 When they have obtained a relevant court order regarding that issue, schools and teachers must treat both parents in a fair and non-discriminatory manner.
 In Hudson v South Australia SAEOT 8 (22 May 2008), the father of a child brought a series of complaints to the Equal Opportunity Tribunal of South Australia against the Department of Education and Children’s Services alleging that he was discriminated against on the grounds of sex.
 He claimed that the department treated him less favourably because he was a man than it would have treated a woman in an identical or similar situation.